Monday, 29 June 2020

 This early usage, Asia = Anatolia, has stuck around in the phrase ‘Asia Minor’ (‘smaller Asia’).
 The scope of ‘Asia Minor’ varies depending on who’s talking.
 Sometimes people mean Anatolia; sometimes just western Anatolia.
 Modern historians writing about classical Greece often use it to refer to the Greek colonies on the west coast, as opposed to non-Greek areas further east.

-Herodotus, writing centuries earlier in the 420s BCE, is aware (4.36–4.45) of a conventional division of the known world into ‘Europe’, ‘Asia’, and Africa (named ‘Libya’ in ancient Greek) — but he, too, thinks the division is a bit silly.
+Herodotus, writing centuries earlier in the 420s BCE, is aware (4.36–4.45) of a conventional division of the known world into ‘Europe’, ‘Asia’, and ‘Libya’, which is effectively Africa — ‘Libya’ is the ancient Greek name for the Maghbreb, the north coast of Africa from Morocco to modern Libya — but he, too, thinks the division is a bit silly.

-I can’t conjecture why the earth, which is a single thing, has three women’s names; or why its boundaries are set at the river Nile in Egypt, and at the Phasis in Colchis [the river Rioni, western Georgia, which meets the sea just south of the Caucasus] — though some put the boundary at the Tanais [= Don] and the Cimmerian strait [= Kerch].
+I can’t conjecture why the earth, which is a single thing, has three women’s names; or why its boundaries are set at the river Nile in Egypt, and at the Phasis in Colchis [the river Rioni, western Georgia] — though some put the boundary at the Tanais [= Don] and the Cimmerian strait [= Kerch].

 That is, even in his time the division was purely a convention, and people disagreed on where to put the dividing line.
 Even more interestingly, he pauses to consider the names’ origins:

-Europa.
+Herodotus on ‘Europē’.
 Europa is the mythical Phoenician princess that Zeus carried off in the shape of a bull, into the sea and all the way to Crete, where he raped her.
-Herodotus makes it clear that that’s just people’s best guess, and he doesn’t buy it.
-Some of his contemporaries agreed that it makes no sense: they tried changing things up in order to get a Europa on European soil.
+Herodotus makes it clear that that isn’t the origin of the geographical name.
+Some of his contemporaries agreed that that origin didn’t make sense, but instead of simply disbelieving it, they tried to change the story in order to get the princess Europa onto European soil.
 The epic poet Antimachus (fr.
 3 Wyss = fr.
-3 Matthews) had Zeus take her to Boeotia instead of Crete, while Hippias (BNJ 6 F 10) decided the name must come from a different woman named Europa.
-They’re pretty transparently just trying to rationalise a problem away.
+3 Matthews) had Zeus take her to Boeotia instead of Crete; Hippias (BNJ 6 F 10) decided the name must come from a different woman named Europa.
+These are transparently just attempts to rationalise a problem away.
 In any case the role of the bull and parallels with Pasiphaë strongly suggest that the story is closely associated with Crete, not the mainland (Beekes 2004: 167).

 Left: Europa and the bull.
 Right: starting in 2013, the EU decided to commemorate a fictional Lebanese person on all its banknotes, because of a false etymology that even Herodotus didn’t believe.

-Herodotus didn’t invent the division, of course: he hates it.
-The responsibility probably lies with Hecataeus, an ethnographer writing in the late 500s BCE.
-He seems to have been the first person to use ‘Europe’ and ‘Asia’ in something like their modern senses.
+Herodotus didn’t invent the division: he hates it.
+The first person to use ‘Europe’ and ‘Asia’ in something like their modern senses was Hecataeus, an ethnographer writing in the late 500s BCE.
 Hecataeus’ Tour (Periegesis) is lost, but surviving geographical writers refer to it frequently, citing separate sections called ‘Europe’ and ‘Asia’.
-And for Hecataeus, these weren’t just Greece and Anatolia: he treated Italy and Ukraine as part of ‘Europe’, and India as part of ‘Asia’.
+And for Hecataeus, these didn’t just mean Greece and Anatolia: he treated Italy and Ukraine as part of ‘Europe’, and India as part of ‘Asia’.

 The organisation isn’t totally clear, though.
 Our sources cite Hecataeus on Africa too, and when they do, they sometimes cite the ‘Asia’ section, sometimes a Tour of Libya.
 And the citations show some vagueness about whether places in between the river Don and the Caucasus mountains belong in the ‘Europe’ or ‘Asia’ section.

 Note.
-‘Europe’ = BNJ 1 F 38 to F 192, ‘Asia’ = F 193 onwards.
-On the structure of Hecataeus see Pownall’s commentary on BNJ 1 T 15a.
+‘Europe’ = BNJ 1 F 38 to F 192; ‘Asia’ = F 193 onwards.
+On the structure of Hecataeus see BNJ 1 T 15a with Pownall’s commentary.
 On the vagueness about whether the dividing line is at the Don or the Caucasus, see Pownall on F 191.
 There’s some doubt about whether Hecataeus’ ‘Tanais’ really is the Don.

 Two sea-nymphs named Europa and Asia pop up in the Hesiodic Theogony (ca. 700 BCE), lines 357 and 359, but not as a pair: they’re in a long list of names of Tethys’ and Oceanus’ children.
-Let’s forget them.
+Let’s leave them aside.

 The closest we get in Greek sources to the original ‘Europe’ and ‘Asia’ as geographical terms is in two poems of the 7th and 6th centuries BCE.
 First: ‘Asia’ appears in Homer as a place in western Anatolia (Iliad 2.461).
 The line refers to the ‘Kaystrian river in the meadow of Asias’, or possibly ‘in an Asian meadow’.
 The Kaystros (modern Küçük Menderes) is a river in western Anatolia to the south of Izmir.
 In antiquity it had the city of Ephesus at its mouth.